Sir Richard Hoghton, 1st Bt.1

 Last Edited=12 Apr 2009

-Sir John Cotton, 1st Bt. was born in September 1615.2 He was the son of Sir John Cotton and Anne Hoghton.1 He married Jane Hinde, daughter of Edward Hinde and unknownn daughter Maples.2 He died in 1689.2 His will was probated in June 1689.2
+Sir John Cotton, 1st Bt. was born in September 1615.2 He was the son of Sir John Cotton and Anne Hoghton.1 He married Jane Hinde, daughter of Edward Hinde and unknownn daughter Maples.2 He died in 1689.2 His will was proven (by probate) in June 1689.2

-He held the office of Sheriff of Cambridgeshire circa 1640.2 He was invested as a Knight on 26 June 1641 at Whitehall, London, England.2 He was created 1st Baronet Cotton, of Landwade, co.
+He held the office of Sheriff of Cambridgeshire circa 1640.2 He was appointed Knight on 26 June 1641 at Whitehall, London, EnglandG.2 He was created 1st Baronet Cotton, of Landwade, co.
 Cambridge [England] on 14 July 1641.2

 Child of Sir John Cotton, 1st Bt. and Jane Hinde